djeada/Proste-Projekty/projekty/python/fifteen_puzzle/README.md

 ## Features

-* The ability to define any integer key.
+* The ability to move the titles with the arrow keys.
-* Two modes (ciphering and decyphering).
+* A board that displays the current state of the game.
+* Tiles that are correctly placed are highlighted.

 ## Possible improvements

 Some of the ideas include:

-* Implement another alogrithm and allow the user to specify which one should be used.
+* Display a special message when the user wins the game.
+* Display the timer.